 It will introduce a delay of 1 hour, 37 minutes and 30 seconds.

 I hope you didn’t sleep while reading these examples of sleep command 😉

+If you are interested in shell scripting, perhaps you would like reading about string comparison in bash as well.
 If you have questions or suggestions, please feel free to ask.